ellenasakai/sakaiportfolio/final-project-part-one.md

 2. https://www.kaggle.com/datasets/tunguz/big-five-personality-test/data
 3. ---
 I will need to parse through these csv files and determine groups and categories of personalities for both the MBTI  and Big Five personality types.
 It would be interesting to see similarities or differences when analyzing the two different test results.

+### Continuing Data Search
+> Data for Overview of personality tests
+> Data for Fortune 500 companies
+> Data for Artist Personality Tests
+> Data for MBTI tests

 ## Method and Medium
 > *In a few sentences, document how you plan on completing your final project.
 Using Shorthand?*